HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-get-started.md

     Ron should have emailed toegangsbeheer (toegangsbeheer@uzleuven.be) with his permission to activate your card.
 If everything works out, your card will be functional after 24 hours.

 **TODO**: the information above may be not accurate anymore.
-Make sure it is correct.
-Edit Klara: I updated what I know/could find (until "Gain access to MR facilities" I know it's correct, but after I am unsure).
-Laura S is currently taking these steps and I asked her, she would let us know when she knows more.
+Laura S should probably update this section, since she is the last doing this?

 ### Training and preparation

 Before you can become an Authorized Other User (AOU), you must undergo practical training and testing:

 1. **Observational training**:
-  After reviewing all relevant documentation, observe scan procedures by joining sessions of your colleagues (other AOUs).
-Use the shared calendar to track and request to join upcoming sessions [here](http://teamup.com/ksd9dc6bd657d2b8bb/). **NOTE**: This calendar seems empty.
-Is it still in use?
+  After reviewing all relevant documentation, observe scan procedures by joining sessions of your colleagues.
+We have an internal slack channel to keep track of upcoming scans, so make sure you are invited to it if you want to be up to date.

 2. **Testing protocols**:
    Before your pilot (f)MRI session with an actual participant, set up your sequences and test your experiment script.
 Book a phantom session by contacting Dr. Ron(ald) Peeters at [ronald.peeters@uzleuven.be](mailto:ronald.peeters@uzleuven.be).
 If needed, you can find specific info on the projector screen [here](https://kuleuven.sharepoint.com/:w:/r/sites/T0005824-Hoplab/Shared%20Documents/Hoplab/Research/MRI/Info%20for%20newbies/Planning%20a%20scan%20session/MR8_screeninfo.docx?d=w68475dcf8e6f4182b4e682e343b22356&csf=1&web=1&e=qkMSkk).